stiang/simple_crypto/README.md

 # SimpleCrypto

 Simple crypto helpers for Elixir.
-Requires Elixir 1.12 since it uses the new crypto API in OTP22.
+Supports both the old and the new `:crypto` API (from OTP22).

 ## Installation